Dune Buggy Rides & Wine Tastings in Huacachina

 After the sun set, Esau and I walked back into town for dinner finding a local spot serving beef with rice and potatoes for eight soles.
 To finish the night, we visited a rooftop bar called Moskito.
 Moskito offered two for one cocktails, a classic Pisco sour with a twist, maracuya sour, for 15 soles.
 The drinks were great and so was the view, right over the lagoon.

-The next day, weโd spend the morning exploring the surrounding areas and then head to Arequipa.
+The next day, we’d spend the morning exploring the surrounding areas and then head to Arequipa.
 Our best option for transportation turned out to be an overnight bus out of Ica at 9 p.m. so we were left with the day to explore.

-Tour the Oldest Winery in South America
+Tour Tacama, the Oldest Winery in South America

 First thing in the morning, Esau and I ate a small breakfast of eggs, bread, juice and tea at the hostel.
 After checkout we drove into Ica in search of an ATM, storing our luggage at the hostel.
-Note, Huacachina is extremely tiny and does not have any ATMโs in town.
+Note, Huacachina is extremely tiny and does not have any ATM’s in town.

 After passing though Ica I was thankful we had decided to stay in Haucachina.
 Ica was busy, packed full of cars and people; I could hardly believe how crowded it felt.
 From Ica, we hopped into a taxi to Tacama, the oldest winery in South America.
 The ride was less than 10 miles but took forever to reach, weaving through traffic and over bumpy dusty roads.
 Make sure to bargain on pricing because we were taken advantage of on the way.

 Tacama offers a few different tours for its guests.
 At noon was the traditional tour and the only one given in English.
 It's 50 minutes long and costs 10 soles.
 Alternatively, if you'd like to learn more about the history and architecture there's a 40 minute tour for 25 soles.
 Since Tacama is one of the few surviving haciendas in the area, I'd imagine it's pretty interesting.
-Additionally, if youโd like to combine both these options, you may.
+Additionally, if you’d like to combine both these options, you may.

 Esau and I chose the traditional tour covering the entire wine-making process, as well as a tasting.
 An introductory video explained much about wine and the historical vineyard of Tacama.
 The vineyard grows 23 grape varieties and uses 18 of them for wines.
 They make both red and white wine.
 Tacama also uses grapes to produce a fermented alcohol called pisco.
 Pisco contains 42-44% alcohol and is a staple in Peru.

 After the video, the group entered the processing area where workers were sorting grapes.
 We learned about the fermentation process and saw huge barrels used to store the wine.
-During the wine tasting, we were offered three varieties ranging from dry and bitter to super sweet.
-We also tried Pisco in a small shot glass.
-Everything was wonderful.

 Wander the Streets of San Jose & Ica